Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ### Step 3: Register the sample application(s) in your tenant

+There are two projects in this sample.
+Each needs to be separately registered in your Azure AD tenant.
+To register these projects, you can:

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that: